 Next up, we're going to show you a few ways you can implement links on Instagram.
 To get started, we recommend that you use shortened and trackable links in all of the following methods.
-You can easily create these using Pretty Links.
-That way, you'll be able to track your links and see how well they perform on Instagram, which can help you optimize your efforts even further.

 1. Add a Link to Your User Profile

 The simplest way to get a link on Instagram is to simply add it to your profile.
 The link will then appear right underneath your user bio, enabling visitors to click through.
-This is a perfect way to send people to your website's home page, or to a special landing page.
+This is a perfect way to send people to your website's home page or to a special landing page.

 However, you can also use this feature to get around the fact that you can't add links to your post descriptions.
 All you need to do is to include a link in your profile that is relevant to your most recent post.
 Then, add a message to the post itself, along the lines of: “Link in bio!”
 This is a common tactic, and it offers the added benefit of driving users to your profile.